bitmakerlabs/web-dev-resources/README.md

 [How to Read Ruby documentation](http://www.rubyletter.com/blog/2017/02/15/how-to-read-ruby-documentation.html)<br>Blog post / beginner level

-[RailsCasts](http://railscasts.com/)<br>Screencasts / beginner level
-*(These screencasts are a little dated, but may still be a good resource when you want to accomplish something specific with Ruby on Rails.)*
+[RailsCasts](http://railscasts.com/)<br>Screencasts / beginner level<br>*(These screencasts are a little dated, but may still be a good resource when you want to accomplish something specific with Ruby on Rails.)*

 [Sitepoint](https://www.sitepoint.com/ruby/)<br>Blog with tutorials / intermediate level